timotheosh/naurrnen-website/src/Characters/eolande-altherion.md

 ## Background

--   Originally a scholar or legal advisor at the Elven court, Eolande fell from grace when his uncompromising interpretations of the law clashed with the more flexible ethics of the court.
+-   Originally a scholar or legal advisor at the Aelven court, Eolande fell from grace when his uncompromising interpretations of the law clashed with the more flexible ethics of the court.
--   Exiled to a minor role as a groundskeeper at the eastern borders of the Elven empire, he retained only a small contingent of non-elf slaves, one of whom was Thalion.
+-   Exiled to a minor role as a groundskeeper at the eastern borders of the Aelven empire, he retained only a small contingent of non-anashim slaves, one of whom was Thalion.

 <blockquote>
 Justiciar, if you do not obey the law, why do you call on others to do so?
 If